top of page

 The AI identified three patterns I hadn't consciously registered.

 First: my discretionary spending spiked consistently in periods of high travel or professional stress.
 Not random spikes.
 Patterned ones.
-The months I was keynoting most heavily were the months I was spending most unconsciously.
+The months I was keynoting or traveling for work most heavily were the months I was spending most unconsciously.
 I was rewarding the performance of high output with financial decisions that quietly undermined the stability I was working toward.
+In the moment, I could easily justify these.

 Second: my investment discipline was excellent in isolation, but I had a habit of treating credit facilities as a secondary buffer rather than an emergency option.
 The line between leverage as a strategy and leverage as avoidance was blurrier than I'd admitted to myself.